checkstyle/checkstyle/README.md

 This product includes software developed by
 The Apache Software Foundation (http://www.apache.org/).

-The software uses the Cli, Logging and Beanutils packages from the Apache Commons project (http://commons.apache.org/).
+The software uses the Logging and Beanutils packages from the Apache Commons project (http://commons.apache.org/).
 The license terms of these packages are in the file named "LICENSE.apache20" in this directory.